istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

 ---

 Istio makes it easy to create a network of deployed services with rich routing, load balancing, service-to-service authentication, monitoring, and more - all without any changes to the application code.
 Istio strives to provide these benefits with minimal resource overhead and aims to support very large meshes with high request rates while adding minimal latency.

 The Istio data plane components, the Envoy proxies and Mixer for headers only, handle data flowing through the system.
 The Istio control plane components, Pilot, Galley and Citadel, configure the data plane.
 The data plane and control plane have distinct performance concerns.

 ## Data plane performance

 Data plane performance depends on many factors, for example:

-* Number of client connections
+- Number of client connections
-* Target request rate
+- Target request rate
-* Request size and Response size
+- Request size and Response size
-* Enabling `mTLS`
+- Enabling `mTLS`
-* Number of proxy worker threads
+- Number of proxy worker threads
-* Protocol
+- Protocol
-* Host cores
+- CPU cores

 The latency, throughput, and the proxies' CPU and memory consumption are measured as a function of said factors.